 Brief Fact Summary.
 Granite Properties Limited Partnership (Plaintiff) brought suit against Larry and Ann Manns (Defendants) to permanently enjoin Defendants from interfering with the use of two driveways to which Plaintiff claims easements.

 Synopsis of Rule of Law.
 An easement may be implied by prior use even if the conveyor of a parcel, which was once contiguous, is the claimant of the easement.

+Issue.
 Should the Plaintiff be allowed to claim the easements as arising by implied reservation from prior usage, even though the Plaintiff sold the land upon which the easements is claimed?